 Not only are you a member of this exclusive club and have access to all areas on the website, but you will also have daily motivational dipdates on Facebook for you to add your photos/videos to both enjoy and build our community with.

 How about some fantastic Chatter branded kit?

-At the end of the Challenge, you will receive a pack containing your certificate of achievement and embroidered sew on badge.
+At the end of the Challenge, you will receive your certificate of achievement and embroidered sew on badge.

 What are the different award levels?

 There are different award levels dependent upon how many dips you do.
 Only a logged dip will be counted towards your total on the Chatterboard so it is important to log in every time.

 The ULTIMATE deserves a special prize for the determination and commitment to 365 days.

 |120 – 150